tomhendra/courses/11-master-the-coding-interview/README.md

 - The first thing you should do is ask for more time.
 - If you are well prepared, you should have a few more offers coming in.
 - The more time you have, the more time there is for offers from other companies so you can pick the best package for you.
-- Instead say "this sounds fantastic, I really though this was a great fit when I met you and interviewed, and I am really glad you we both agreed and you see a good fit here.
+- Instead say "this sounds fantastic, I really thought this was a great fit when I met you and interviewed, and I am really glad you we both agreed and you see a good fit here.
 Right now I am speaking to a few other companies, so I can't really speak to the full details of the offer until I am done with the interview process and am closer to making a decision.
 But I am sure that we can find something that works great for us because I really want to be part of your team and I had a great time interviewing and I can really see myself working there long term".
 - After you receive the offer, let the other companies know.
 You now have stakes and negotiating power.
 - Reach out to the companies who have not made an offer, and create a sense of urgency as if you have a timeline.
 - "Hello [company contact], I just wanted to give you an update on my interviewing process.
 I've just received another offer from [other company name] which is quite strong.
 With that said I am really excited to potentially work with your company and had a good time interviewing with you, and I really want to see if we can make things work.
 Since my timeline is now compressed with this other offer, is there anything we can do to make the process go a little bit faster?"